chainHero/heroes-service/README.md

 In the technical part, this tutorial has been made on **Ubuntu 16.04**.
 The Hyperledger Fabric framework is compatible with Mac OSX and Windows too, but I can’t guarantee that all the stuff can work.

-We will use the **Go** language to design a first application, because the Hyperledger Fabric has been build also in Go and the Fabric SDK Go is really simple to use.
-There is other SDK if you want to, like the Node, Java or Python SDK, the choice is your.
+We will use the **Go** language to design a first application, because the Hyperledger Fabric has been built also in Go and the Fabric SDK Go is really simple to use.
+There are other SDK if you want to, like for NodeJS, Java or Python.

-Hyperledger Fabric use **Docker** to easily deployed a blockchain network.
-In addition, in the v1.0, some component (peers) also deploy docker containers to separate data (channel).
-So make sure that the platform support this kind of virtualization (we will install Docker in the Installation guide).
+Hyperledger Fabric uses **Docker** to easily deploy a blockchain network.
+In addition, in the v1.0, some component (peers) also deploys docker containers to separate data (channel).
+So make sure that the platform supports this kind of virtualization (we will install Docker in the installation part).

 ## 2. Introduction to Hyperledger Fabric

-*TODO*
+*TODO - Explain Fabric and Fabric CA*

 ## 3. Installation guide